Lightbox Lib

 • anim (bool) - whether elements should animate in when being shown in the lightbox (default: true)

-• escape (bool) - whether the lightbox can be closed (where closure is not suppressed) via the user pressing the escape key (default: true)
+• escape (bool) - whether the lightbox can be closed via the user pressing the escape key, assuming closure is not suppressed (default: true)

 • enter (bool) - whether the promise of a modal containing an input field is resolvable by the user pressing the enter key inside the field (default: true).
 The promise will be fulfilled with the field value.
 Additionally, the value can be retrievable later via lblib.lastEnterVal.

-• clickLB (bool) - whether the lightbox can be closed via the user clicking the lightbox (i.e. outside the central element) (default: true)
+• clickLB (bool) - whether the lightbox can be closed via the user clicking the lightbox, assuming closure is not suppressed (default: true)

 • topCloseBtn (bool) - whether a top close button showing an 'X' should be generated and added to the lightbox (where appropriate) (default: true)